-8-week old male rats (n=6) were divided into two groups; No bleaching agent- control (left panel) (n=3), and bleaching agent only (right panel) (n=3) were applied.
-9 hours after applying the bleaching strips, the teeth were washed extensively with sterilized saline, cracked, and the pulp tissue were extracted, and DPSCs were isolated as described in the Materials and Methods section.
+8-weeks old male rats (n=6) were divided into two groups; No bleaching agent- control (left panel) (n=3), and bleaching agent only (right panel) (n=3) were applied.
+9 hours after applying the bleaching strips, the teeth were washed extensively with sterilized saline, cracked, and the pulp tissues were extracted, and DPSCs were isolated as described in the Materials and Methods section.
 DPSCs from each group were cultured in DMEM complete media with a combination of Na-β-glycerophosphate (10 mM) and ascorbic acid (50 μg/ml) for 4 weeks after which photographs were taken using an inverted microscope (Mag.
 20X) (A).
 Rat DPSCs were prepared as described in Fig. S4A, after which they were cultured for five weeks before they were stained, and the levels of Alkaline Phosphatase staining were determined in each group (B).